-Many hypnotherapists work purely on positive suggestions whilst the client is in a state of relaxation.
-Sometimes this is absolutely fine, the problem is that many hypnotherapists don’t even check to see if their client is actually in hypnosis.
-They see the client is relaxed so assume they’re in hypnosis so don’t bother to test to see.
-Either they’re scared check (what happens if they’re not?) or don’t know how to – it generally stems from either bad training or lack of confidence.
+Many hypnotherapists work purely on positive suggestions while the client is in a state of relaxation.
+Sometimes this is fine.
+The problem is that many hypnotherapists don’t even check to see if their client is actually in hypnosis.
+They physically see the client is relaxed so assume they’re in hypnosis so don’t bother to test to see.
+Either they’re scared to check (what happens if they’re not?) or don’t know how to – it generally stems from either inadequate training or lack of confidence.

-Lets just suppose someone came in suffering with an emotional problem such as anger.
-Learning relaxation would be useful but would it necessarily override the rush of emotion that makes someone just lose it and act before thinking?
+Let us suppose someone came in suffering from an emotional problem such as anger.
+Learning relaxation would be useful but would it necessarily override the rush of emotion that makes someone lose it and act before thinking?

 Some people have spent so much of their life in a state of tension that they find it incredibly difficult to relax, others may be very analytical with active minds that quickly get bored with the whole relaxation process, and some people may think